Stage 2 applications should be submitted to the EAUC by 12 noon on 8 September 2022.

 Only those shortlisted as a Finalist from the Stage 1 process are eligible to complete and submit a Stage 2 application form.
 Applications which stand out through their clear signalling of achievements, succinct descriptions of work done and benefits achieved, and the provision of quantitative information, will have a greater chance of impressing the judges.
 The maximum length for the Stage 2 application is 2 pages plus the cover page - so to be clear this is 3 pages in total.

-Please note that on the Stage 2 judging day, judges will be looking at your stage 1 application entry, their feedback to you on improvements and suggestions to include in your Stage 2 entry.
+Please note that on the Stage 2 judging day, judges will be looking at your stage 1 application entry, their feedback to you on improvements and suggestions to include in your Stage 2 entry, your response to these questions and your Stage 2 application entry.

 The only exceptions to this are: